“A safe bet on the

 “It’s called conflict management, all right?
 Was just trying to defuse the situation.”
 I sped past pink and white instant wedding chapels named Cupid’s Nest and Blushing Bride, then even quicker off-the-rack divorce dens.
 “Trouble is, I haven’t exactly come across anything that unmanageable in Boulder.”

 “Well, I know one thing.”
-The squareback merged fitfully onto I-80 West, paring through a dense spread of liquor shacks, truck stops, trailer courts and low-rent casinos engulfing greater Reno’s environs.
+I merged the squareback fitfully onto I-80 West, paring through a dense spread of liquor shacks, truck stops, trailer courts and low-rent casinos engulfing greater Reno’s environs.
 Its all-hours squalor gradually played out across westernmost Nevada’s drab gray hills, to a scattering of hermitic strongholds bedizened with longhorn skulls, mortar-crusted range rocks and skeletal metal sculpture contorted into grotesquely personal gestalten.
 “We don’t need to be buying off lowlifes to get you back home in one piece…”

 “Tell it to my Vuarnets,” she shook her plastic Holstein at me to press her case.
 “Really…I resent the sexist implications of your sudden macho attitude.
 Especially when you weren’t all that macho to begin with.”

-“Maybe I resent the implications of your harum-scarum routine,” I floored the wagon up I-80’s Sierra backside toward Verdi, wincing at the windshield slush from a passing Mercedes SEL, wiping non-dairy spray from my chin as a sapphire blue Jaguar saloon cut us off.
-“The truth is, I can’t stand derelicts like that.”
+“Maybe I resent the implications of your harum-scarum act,” I floored the wagon up I-80’s Sierra backside toward Verdi, wincing at the windshield slush from a passing Mercedes SEL, wiping non-dairy spray from my chin as a sapphire blue Jaguar saloon cut us off.
+“The truth is, I can’t stomach derelicts like that.”

 “Hah!
 But wait a minute, you’re a sociologist.
 I thought people like you were supposed to help derelicts like that!”
 Syd squinted through lifting cloud cover to the promise of snow white and evergreen foothills, the Truckee River surging in alongside.
-“No wonder everybody says social science is the pits of academia.”
+“No wonder everybody says social science is the pits of academia.
+But at least you should try to be good at it!”

 With that, she tossed her creamer and sleeping bag against the tailgate door, then flipped the Silver State a singular goodbye.
 “Good lord, I’ve got to get you to San Francisco.”